 Agricultural land in the Southern Highlands and Shoalhaven region occupies 2,509 square kilometres, or 38 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 3,216 square kilometres, or 48 per cent of the region.
 The most common land use by area is Nature Conservation, which occupies 2,801 square kilometres or 42 per cent of the Southern Highlands and Shoalhaven region.

-Health care and social assistance was the largest employment sector with 9,900 people, followed by construction with 6,500 people, and education and training with 4,700 people.
-Other important employment sectors in the region were retail accommodation and food services; transport, postal and warehousing; and retail trade .
+Health care and social assistance was the largest employment sector with 9,800 people, followed by construction with 6,500 people, and retail trade with 3,900 people.
+Other important employment sectors in the region were accommodation and food services; administrative and support services; and education and training.
+The agriculture, forestry and fishing sector employed 100 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production

 The Southern Highlands and Shoalhaven region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were milk ($62 million), followed by cattle and calves ($31 million) and poultry ($8 million).
-These commodities together contributed 85 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were milk ($72 million), followed by cattle and calves ($30 million) and eggs ($9 million).
+These commodities together contributed 80 per cent of the total value of agricultural production in the region.

 Number and type of farms